margaretmf/margaretmf.github.io/dataexperiments.md

 With all 2,546 datapoints, I have begun to answer some questions:
 * Over 2/3 of the tweets are retweets (1,649 are and 897 are not)
-* 442 have something to do with #DataScience, and roughly 3/4 of them are retweets
+* 442 have something to do with #DataScience, which is roughly 3/4 of them
-* Top words that are not most common English words in my tweets include the following: #DCTech, UVA, #github, [@BecomingDataSci](https://twitter.com/BecomingDataSci), creating, future, [@jhagel](https://twitter.com/jhagel), #techwithinreach.
-Based on this, my one can infer that my interests are in technology in DC, a leading Data Scientist, creating the future, and a leading management consultant.
+* Top words or phrases include the following: #DCTech, [UVA](http://www.virginia.edu), #github, [@BecomingDataSci](https://twitter.com/BecomingDataSci), creating, future, [@jhagel](https://twitter.com/jhagel), #techwithinreach.
+Based on this, my one can infer that with an associon to the University of Virginia, I have interest in technology in DC, a leading Data Scientist, creating the future, and a leading management consultant.
 * 80 of the words are hashtags, and some of them are visualized below through a [wordcloud](https://amueller.github.io/word_cloud/index.html).

 <img class="picture" src="twitter_hashtags.jpg">